andrewrk/genesis/README.md

 the tempo, and produce a song with them and publish the song.
 Yet another user might edit the song, produce a remix, and then publish the remix.

-### Panicking

-While Genesis is in heavy development and things are changing quickly, the `panic` function will be used nearly everywhere instead of error checking.
-Once Genesis's user interface, backend, and API begin to stabilize, there will be a global code audit where `panic` usage is replaced with robust error checking and handling.

-For example, memory allocation functions currently call `panic` for out of memory conditions.
-Once the codebase begins to stabilize, this will be removed and everywhere that allocates memory must check for a null pointer and report the appropriate error.

 ## License

 Genesis is licensed with the Lesser General Public License.
 A full copy of the